Quantile regression: Bayesian methods for quantile regression

 Yang and He showed that one can have asymptotically valid posterior inference if the working likelihood is chosen to be the empirical likelihood.

 Machine learning methods for quantile regression

 Beyond simple linear regression, there are several machine learning methods that can be extended to quantile regression.
-A switch from the squared error to the tilted absolute value loss function allows gradient descent-based learning algorithms to learn a specified quantile instead of the mean.
-It means that we can apply all neural network and deep learning algorithms to quantile regression.
+A switch from the squared error to the tilted absolute value loss function (a.k.a. the pinball loss) allows gradient descent-based learning algorithms to learn a specified quantile instead of the mean.
+It means that we can apply all neural network and deep learning algorithms to quantile regression, which is then referred to as nonparametric quantile regression.

 Tree-based learning algorithms are also available for quantile regression (see, e.g., Quantile Regression Forests, as a simple generalization of Random Forests).